ai-forever/MERA/benchmark_tasks/rsg/README.md

 ## PARus

-A Russian Winograd Schema Dataset (RWSD) is a task in which each example contains a sentence with two selected phrases.
-The task is to define whether they are used in the same sense or not.
-The schema takes its name from a well-known example by Terry Winograd.
-See the https://russiansuperglue.com/tasks/task_info/RWSD for the details.
+The choice of Plausible Alternatives for the Russian language (PARus) evaluation provides researchers with a tool for assessing progress in open-domain commonsense causal reasoning.
+Each question in PARus is composed of a premise and two alternatives, where the task is to select the alternative that more plausibly has a causal relation with the premise.

 ## RCB